open-tale/open-tale.github.io/_docs/05-skills.md

 #### Made of Stone

-Upon completelly defending an attack or a skill, the character's Defense is increased by 1 until it moves or gets hit.
+Upon completely defending an attack or a skill, the character's Defense is increased by 1 until it moves or gets hit.

 #### Defensive Nerves

-Upon completelly defending an attack or a skill, the character is healed by 1 point.
+Upon completely defending an attack or a skill, the character is healed by 1 point.
 If the agressor rolled with an Advantage modifier, the healing amount is 2, instead.